aduaravind2526/nsw-property-market-dashboard/README.md

 Built as a portfolio project to demonstrate end-to-end data analytics skills — from raw government data through ETL, and interactive visualisation.

 ---
+## 👥 User Perspectives

+### 🏠 Renters
+- Assess median rental prices and YoY changes across LGAs/postcodes
+- Use IQR distribution to evaluate whether a listing is below, at, or above market rates
+- Estimate rental affordability and anticipate future cost trends

+### 💰 Buyers / Investors
+- Analyse median property prices and historical growth trends
+- Use rental data to benchmark expected rental income
+- Identify investment opportunities using **Gross Rental Yield** and **Price-to-Rent Ratio**
+- Compare locations to determine whether buying or renting is more financially viable
 ## 📊 Dashboard Pages

 ### 1. NSW Rental Property Snapshot